astashov/liftosaur/src/docs/content/docs.md

 - weight to lift
 - whether it's an AMRAP exercise (As Many Reps As Possible).

 There's a special scripting language called Liftoscript.
-You can use it to describe the logic for the number of reps in a set, and for the set weights.
-It will allow to express almost any possible progressions and deloads variants.
+You can use it to describe the logic for the number of reps in a set and for the set weights.
+It will allow you to express almost any possible progression and deload variant.

 ## Liftoscript tutorial

-If you have ever written scripts in JavaScript, Python or similar programming language (or even Excel!), Liftoscript will look very familiar.
-If not - no worries, it's a pretty simple and small language.
+If you have ever written scripts in JavaScript, Python, or a similar programming language (or even Excel!), Liftoscript will look very familiar.
+If not, no worries, it's a pretty simple and small language.

 <div style="text-align: center">
   <video src="/images/docs-video2.mp4" controls style="width: 100%; max-width: 320px;"></video>
 </div>

-Check this video if you get stuck, it replicates what's written below.
+Check out this video if you get stuck, it replicates what's written below.

 ### State Variables and Finish Day Script